olendorf/beginning_r/_units/datatypes.md

 ### Data Frames

-Perhaps the most frequently used data structure in R is the Data Frame.
+The most frequently used data structure in R is the Data Frame.
 It is essentially a list of vectors, so that each column must be composed of the same data type, but each row can be composed of a mix of data types.
 The primary constraint on data frames is that each column be the same length.
 It may look like a matrix but